 |2 tsp||minced garlic|

 ||green onions, white parts and green parts,

 ||cooked shrimp cut into ½" pieces|

 Heat a bit of canola oil in a large, tall sided, frying pan or wok and turn the heat to medium high.
 Add the eggs and fry them until they are fully cooked breaking them into pieces as you cook them.
 Transfer the eggs to a paper towel lined plate.
 Turn the heat up to high and add a bit more canola oil to the frying pan.
-Add the sausage, mushrooms, and celery and cook for 4 minutes.
-Now add the peas, ginger, garlic, and ½ of the green onions and cook for 1 minute.
+Add the sausage and mushrooms and cook for 4 minutes.
+Now add the peas & carrots, ginger, garlic, and ½ of the green onions and cook for 1 minute.
 Add the cooked rice, soy sauce, oyster sauce, cooked eggs, and shrimp.
 Stir well and cook until everything is hot and no more.
 Transfer to a serving dish, garnish with the remaining green onions, and serve.